s41nt0l3xus/CTF-writeups/gpnctf-2025/WebGL-bird/README.md

 ![](./assets/finally.png)

-Now we can simply use a small `ArrayBuffer` with inline data (`trampoline`) to corrupt the data pointer of a larger `ArrayBuffer` lying right after it (`victim`).
-But probably, before corrupting it, we need to backup the data we’re going to overwrite - by reading it first.
+Now we can simply use a small `ArrayBuffer` with inline data (`trampoline`) to corrupt a larger `ArrayBuffer` that lies right after it in memory (`victim`).
+Specifically, we can overwrite its real data pointer with a fake one of our choosing.
+After that, any read/write operation on the corrupted `ArrayBuffer` will access memory at the address we set.

+However, since we have to overwrite a contiguous memory region before we can access the target data pointer, we need to preserve the original data when doing the overwrite.
+To handle this, we just read the original contents first - and then write them back with our modification in place.

 With this idea, we arrive at the following code:
 ```JavaScript